flaurencyac/OldFlixster/README.md

 The following **stretch** features are implemented:

-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
 * [x] Overlay of play vector on top of poster image in Movie Details screen to indicate click-to-play
 * [x] Enabled landscape viewing of Movie Details page and YouTubePlayerView
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Implemented fragments, ViewPager, and Fragment Adapter to make clickable tabs that show fragments for Movide Details and Recommended Movies (using the Get Similar Movies API)
+* [x] Used Similar Movies endpoint to show a Recycler View of similar movies within the Movie Details Activity
+* [x] Used Get Details endpoint to show runtime and genres of movies

 ## Video Walkthrough